Research

 Persistent pseudopod splitting is an effective chemotaxis strategy in shallow gradients

-A minimal model that provides a quantitative understanding of how cells use pseudopod splitting to achieve high-performance chemotaxis with minimal regulation.
+To explore that question, we presented here a minimal model that provides a quantitative understanding of how cells use pseudopod splitting to achieve high-performance chemotaxis with minimal regulation.
+This we called mechanical intelligence.

 Irreversibility in Non-reciprocal Chaotic Systems